Loading...

 Well done.

-I've seen that you've worked really well in your small groups, and you've come up with lots of fantastic ideas.
+I've seen that you've worked really well in your small groups and you've come up with lots of fantastic ideas.

 So what might a pet dog need and which of these things does it need to stay alive?
-So Izzy says, "There are lots of things a pet dog needs such as a bed, some toys, and a collar and lead, but these things do not tell it to stay alive."
+So Izzy says, "There are lots of things a pet dog needs such as a bed, some toys, and a collar and lead, but these things do not help it to stay alive."
 Andeep says, "But like all animals, the dog does need food, water, and air to stay alive."
 Did you get the same answers as Izzy and Andeep or did you get a few different ideas?
 Well done for having a good go at this task, everybody.

 I know there were quite a few different things to think about, but I'm so impressed with your work.